vegaprotocol/documentation/docs/node-operators/get-started/setup-validator.md

 ```

 ## Nominate your node
-To move on to self-staking, wait to see your node on the node list.
+To move on to self-staking, wait until the next epoch to see your node on the node list.

 Then, associate your tokens and nominate your node using the [token dApp ↗](https://sandbox.token.vega.xyz/staking/) or by interacting directly with the smart contract.

 ## Submit signature bundle
 In the epoch after you announced your node, the network will build a signature bundle: proof from the network that your node can be added to the multisigControl signers.